alexander-mathieu/brownfield-of-dreams/README.md

-# Brownfield Of Dreams
+# Brownfield of Dreams

-This is the base repo for a brownfield project used at Turing for Backend Mod 3.

-Project Spec and Evaluation Rubric: https://github.com/turingschool-examples/brownfield-of-dreams

-### Project Board

-Students will continue to build on the existing code base using the cards within the following Github Project: https://github.com/turingschool-examples/brownfield-of-dreams/projects/1

-**Learning Goals and Labels**

-The cards are labeled in a way that correspond to learning goals or to specific areas you might personally want to focus on.

-Cards should be completed from top to bottom in the To Do column.
-Cards labeled `good first issue` are good as filler work and will allow you to practice common Rails skills.
+Welcome to Brownfield of Dreams!
+This is a brownfield project completed by Brian Plantico, Brennan Ayers and Alexander Mathieu at during Module 3 [Turing School of Software & Design](https://turing.io/).

+The deployed site can be viewed [here](https://brownest-field.herokuapp.com/).

+Go ahead and make a user account, and see what you can do!

 ### About the Project